About r4wRun

 - Register for an event by selecting your category (Open, Women, Master, Junior).

-- Cancel your registration at any time — unless qualifying times, bracket entries or results already exist.
+- Cancel your registration at any time — unless qualifying times, knockout entries or results already exist.

-- Registration closes for a category once its bracket has been generated.
+- Registration closes for a category once its knockout has been generated.

 - Championship organizers automatically have management permissions on all events within that championship.